Jozaelle/Elevate-Health-App/README.md

 For TechElevator Final Capstone

 Project description:
-   Agile group capstone project in which my team and I developed an application centered around tracking Nutrition and water intake, and additionally tracks weight changes.
+   Agile team capstone project in which my team and I developed an application centered around tracking Nutrition and water intake, and additionally tracks weight changes.
 The user is able to create a profile that allows them to input their daily progress and keep a visual log so that they can see their progress.